-Detour is one of Brisbane’s most outstanding dining destinations – a stunning restaurant and bar with a world class boundary-pushing menu in Woolloongabba’s antique precinct.
+Detour is one of Brisbane’s most outstanding dining destinations - a stunning restaurant and bar with a world class boundary-pushing menu - found in Woolloongabba’s antique precinct.

 Occupying the shell of a heritage-listed building that was once an old tyre factory (whose name, Sergeant, is still visible on one of the restaurant pillars), Detour’s splendid interior is a blend of industrial chic and cutting edge contemporary design, featuring glass, metal, brick and wood.
 Exposed soaring ceilings, iron girders and original handmade brick walls complement the imported chairs and tables while the table is set with exquisite cutlery (including a secret drawer of spares) and Italian glassware** and menus are made of folded recycled paper.

 Chef Damon Amos, who works his magic preparing and plating food in full view of diners, has created a share menu that is divided into Omnivore and Herbivore, with the latter entirely plant based.
 Not only are almost all of the dishes gluten-free, they feature local and unique-to-Australia ingredients (think emu and edible black ants) you won’t find anywhere else.